September 22, 2019 /

 Let’s examine the two options.

-1. one of the future spouses is a foreign citizen while the other is an Italian citizen
+1. one of the future spouses is a foreigner living in Italy.

-In addition to the nulla osta, publications (banns of marriage (the so-called “pubblicazioni di Matrimonio”) must be publicized in the Municipality of residence of the Italian citizen and in that Municipality (also in Italy) where, possibly, the foreigner has residence or domicile;
+In addition to the nulla osta, banns of marriage (the so-called “pubblicazioni di Matrimonio”) must be publicized in the Municipality of residence of the Italian or foreigner spouse in the Italian Municipality where they live.

-In this case and the nulla osta, public banns must be made in the Italian Municipality where, possibly, at least one of the two is resident.
-However, if no one is resident public banns, do not need to be issued, and the couple will have to swear a declaration and sign an application form provided by the decree of the President 3 November 2000, n.
-396 in which the future spouses declare the name, the surname, date, and place of birth, citizenship of the spouses; their place of residence, their freedom of state; if among the spouses there is some impediment of kinship, affinity, of adoption or affiliation, according to article 87 of the Italian civil code, if the spouses have already contracted a previous marriage; self none of the spouses is in the conditions indicated in the articles 85 and 88 of the civil code.
+In this case, banns of marriage do not need to be issued, and the couple will have to swear a declaration and sign an application form provided by the decree of the President November 3, 2000, n.
+396 in which the future spouses declare that there are name no impediment of kinship, affinity, of adoption or affiliation, according to article 87 of the Italian civil code, if the spouses have already contracted a previous marriage and whether the spouses are in the conditions indicated in the articles 85 and 88 of the civil code.